Ava Linda Feliz-Sutter

 About

-Ava Linda Feliz-Sutter is a writer, interdisciplinary artist, and undergraduate scholar at Wesleyan University in Middletown, Connecticut, where she studies Romance Languages and Literatures, concentrating on Spanish and French, alongside a minor in Religion.
-Her academic and creative pursuits converge at the covergence of language, literature, philosophy, and religion.
+Ava Linda Feliz-Sutter is a writer, interdisciplinary artist, and undergraduate scholar at Wesleyan University in Middletown, Connecticut, where she studies Romance Languages and Literatures with concentrations in Spanish and French, alongside a minor in Religion.
+Her academic and creative pursuits traverse the realms of language, literature, philosophy, and religion.

-Across her work, Ava embraces alternative modes of perception, ways of attuning to the world that refuse rigid binaries and instead dwell within its entangled intricacies and irreducible complexity.
-Her fiction moves through the shadowy corridors of the gothic, the prismatic shimmers of magical realism, and the oneiric structures of the surreal.
-Through these passages, she descends into the depths of the ineffable and the erotic, the natural and the numinous, metamorphosis and mortality, the sacred and the divine.
-She writes to dissolve the boundaries between dream and waking, myth and memory, the seen and the secret—ever seeking to rekindle wonder, re-enchant perception, and follow the threads of magic and meaning woven through the vast, iridescent web of the cosmos.
+Across her work, Ava embraces alternative modes of perception—ways of attuning to the world that resist rigid binaries and instead dwell within its entangled intricacies and irreducible complexity.
+Her fiction moves through the enigmatic shadows of the gothic, the kaleidoscopic visions of magical realism, and the oneiric dissonance of the surreal.
+Within these passages, she descends into the depths of eros and mortality; the natural and the numinous; the ineffable and the unconscious; the sacred and the divine.
+She writes to dissolve the boundaries between dream and waking, myth and memory, the seen and the unspoken—seeking to rekindle wonder, re-enchant perception, and retrace the threads of magic and meaning woven through the vast, iridescent web of the cosmos.

-In addition to her literary and scholarly work, Ava engages in visual and musical expression through painting, drawing, piano, and songwriting.
-Her aesthetic sensibilities conjure liminal worlds where beauty and strangeness intertwine, and where melancholy waltzes and whirls with the miraculous.
+In addition to her literary and scholarly work, Ava engages visual and musical forms of expression through painting, drawing, piano, and songwriting.
+Her aesthetic sensibility gravitates toward liminal worlds where beauty and strangeness intertwine, where melancholy waltzes with the miraculous and the ordinary slips into enchantment.

-Beyond art and academia, she is deeply committed to literacy, educational access, and nurturing a lifelong love of learning among younger generations.
+Beyond art and academia, she is deeply committed to literacy, educational access, and the cultivation of a lifelong love of learning among students of all ages.
 Over the years, she has worked as a teacher, tutor, and mentor both within her community and beyond.

-This site is a growing archive of her fiction, essays, research, and artwork, as well as occasional reflections on the questions, fascinations, and wanderings that continue to shape her path.
+This site is a growing archive of her fiction, essays, research, and artwork, alongside occasional ruminations and reflections on the questions, fascinations, and wanderings that continue to shape her path.

 Research Interests

-Language and Pedagogy: Literacy Studies; Multilingualism; Language Acquisition and Second Language Pedagogy; Sociolinguistics.
+Language and Pedagogy: Literacy Studies; Multilingualism and Multilingual Education; Second Language Acquisition; Applied Linguistics; Language Pedagogy; Sociolinguistics; Language Ideologies in Educational Contexts.

 “Tú, que me lees, ¿estás seguro de entender mi lenguaje?